7 Easy Substitutes for When Lettuce Won't Grow

 placeholder for #predigestyourgreens

 Susun Weed suggests that we consider eating some of our meat raw and all of our vegetables cooked.
-She explains that plant cells have a tough wall around them (as opposed to the thin membrane around animal cells) that needs to be “cooked” or processed in some way using heating, freezing, dehydrating, or fermenting in order to break down the cell wall and allow us to digest the nutrients therein.
+She explains that plant cells have a tough wall around them (as opposed to the thin membrane around animal cells) that needs to be “cooked” or processed in some way using heat, freezing, dehydrating, fermenting, or dressing in oil and vinegar - any of which will break down the cell wall and allow us to access and digest the nutrients therein.

 Ruminants—the planet’s most successful herbivores—“cook” green plants by fermenting them in the rumen (or “foregut,” an “extra stomach”) before trying to chew and digest them (“chewing the cud”).

-Lacking a rumen, we can pre-digest our salad greens with an application of oil and vinegar in a salad dressing to make raw greens more digestible and their nutrients more available.
+Lacking a rumen and not wishing to cook our salads, we can pre-digest them with an application of oil and vinegar in a salad dressing to make raw greens more digestible and their nutrients more available.

 Don’t be afraid to dress your salad a little while before you’re going to eat it – it will look less crisp but be more digestible and you’ll increase the availability of its nutrients.

-I often put the tougher greens in the salad bowl with dressing first and let them sit for an hour or two before adding the more delicate things, tossing, and serving.
+I often put the tougher greens (sweet potato tips and Lebanese cress, for example) in the salad bowl with dressing first and let them sit for a bit before adding the more delicate things, tossing, and serving.

 Even an overnight dunking is ok.
 We often save a dressed salad in the fridge and eat it the next day, soggy but nourishing.